 Beartooth Highway Terrain and Geography

-It’s no surprise that Beartooth Highway is mountainous, as it’s park of the Rocky Mountains.
-It’s meandering slopes and winding roads are part of the fun of the journey.
+It's no surprise that Beartooth Pass is mountainous, as it's part of the Rocky Mountains.
+Its meandering slopes and winding roads are part of the fun of the journey.

 It also goes through three forests: